CNC machining is a standard in many manufacturing processes – such technology provinces precision, agility, and possibility to optimize cost.

 What is CNC machining and its applications?

-Under the umbrella of 'CNC machining,' there are a lot of numerically controlled methods of shaping material like CNC milling, turning, grinding, laser cutting, water jet, or EDM.
+Under the umbrella of 'CNC machining,' there are a lot of numerically controlled methods of shaping material like CNC milling, CNC turning, grinding, laser cutting, water jet, or EDM.

 To simplify – in the following article I'll be naming 'computer numerical control (CNC) machining' a 'CNC machining'.